Keith Allison: Acting

 Keith played minor roles in numerous shows and films, starting with the role of “Hinkley” in Where Does It Hurt?
 (1972).
 In most of the roles he played, he also did work in the composing of the music in the film.
 Allison played Captain James J. White in the 2003 film Gods and Generals.

 Keith played a croupier in a 1978 episode of The Love Boat.
 He played the character “Ray” in two episodes of 7th Heaven and “Pete Weston” in Blossom and played a pirate called Buck in the 1999 film Treasure At Pirate’s Point.
 Allison played the groom in the final scene of the 2022 film Cuddly Toys, which was released after his death.

 Personal life

 Allison was born in Coleman, Texas and raised in San Antonio.
 His cousin was Jerry Allison, drummer for The Crickets.
 Keith was married to a woman named Tina for more than 40 years.
 When he was in a relationship with Judith D. Allison, they had a son, Ryeland (born 1967), who is also a music producer.
-Keith had seven grandchildren.
+Keith had seven grandchildren including Adrian Gonzales, who achieved minor success in both tennis and competitive swimming.

 Allison was a member of The Hollywood Vampires, an elite celebrity Drinking club founded by Alice Cooper in the 1970s, where you were made a member by outdrinking the members of the club.
 Members included: John Belushi, Marc Bolan, Jack Cruz, Micky Dolenz, Keith Emerson, Mal Evans, John Lennon, Keith Moon, Harry Nilsson, Ringo Starr, Bernie Taupin, and Klaus Voormann.